whiteribbonalliance/dashboard-front/README.md

 The title and subtext are retrieved as part of translated texts based on the current language.
-Translations are generated in the back-end, `title` and `subtext` should be added to `front_translations/to_translate.json` e.g. to translate the `title` for campaign with code `example`include the key `"example-title": "Example title"` or for the `subtext` include `"example-subtext": "Example subtext"`.
-Then run `python translate_front.py`.
-Once translations have been applied, a new folder called `languages` should have been created inside `front_translations`.
-Copy the `languages` folder to this project at `src/app/i18n`.
+Translations are generated in the back-end, `title` and `subtext` should be added to `front_translations/to_translate.json` e.g. to translate the `title` for campaign with code `example` include the key `"example-title": "Example title"` or for the `subtext` include `"example-subtext": "Example subtext"`.
+Read the `Translations` section in the back-end `README.md` for more information.

 *Note: The above should be done even if translations is disabled, this is because with translations disabled, the default language is English and the output of the translations function will contain only the language English which is used in the front.*

-Check `README.md` in the back-end project for more details about translations.

 ## Other